Corderie Royale: Presentation

-The site of the Corderie Royal, home to the International Sea Centre, is a vast museum space that is part of the Arsenal de Rochefort (Grand Arsenal) in Rochefort, France, the city's historic, cultural and tourist landmark, which also includes the Musée National de la Marine (National Naval Museum), the construction site of the replica of the frigate Hermione, and the renovation project of the Office of the Commissioner of the Navy on Rochefort's food wharf.
+The site of the Corderie Royale, home to the International Sea Centre, is a vast museum space that is part of the Arsenal de Rochefort (Grand Arsenal) in Rochefort, France, the city's historic, cultural and tourist landmark, which also includes the Musée National de la Marine (National Naval Museum), the construction site of the replica of the frigate Hermione, and the renovation project of the Office of the Commissioner of the Navy on Rochefort's food wharf.

 It is the city's busiest museum site, receiving more than 50,000 visitors each year.

 This exceptional museum complex is mentioned in many tourist guides as well as on the website of the tourist office Rochefort Ocean, Charente-Maritime and Poitou-Charentes.

-The Corderie Royal is also part of the historic Route historique des trésors de Saintonge (Saintonge Treasures Route), a tour of the monuments of the former province of Saintonge.
+The Corderie Royale is also part of the historic Route historique des trésors de Saintonge (Saintonge Treasures Route), a tour of the monuments of the former province of Saintonge.

 History

 A grandiose creation

-The Corderie Royal is one of the most important buildings in the arsenal and was one of the first built when the city was founded in 1666.
+The Corderie Royale is one of the most important buildings in the arsenal and was one of the first built when the city was founded in 1666.

 Rochefort is named after the 11th-century village, "Roccafortis".

 From 1653 to 1660, Jean Colbert du Terron managed Mazarin's affairs in his government of Brouage.